jlang61/avalution/README.md

 ### How to Build and Run Tests <br>
 * Note: Works on Mac and Windows systems.
 Use editor of your choice, or use built in terminal application. <br>

-**0. Download Golang(Version 1.23.4 Tested and Verified) & Git:**
+**0. Download Golang (Version 1.23.4 Tested and Verified) & Git:**
 - Follow instructions at the [official Go website download & install page](https://go.dev/doc/install) for your machine.
 - Download Git here: [Git install](https://git-scm.com/downloads)

 **1. Clone the Repository using the editor of your choice or Terminal** <br>
-First, clone the project repository to your local machine using Git:
+Clone the project repository to your local machine in the folder you'd like to, using Git:

 ```
 git clone git@github.com:jlang61/avalution.git
 ```
-This will create a local copy of the repository in a folder named avalution.
+This will create a local copy of the repository in a folder named **avalution**.

 **2. Navigate to the Project Folder** <br>
 Once the repository is cloned, navigate into the project directory: